-Ref Risk (title & full description) Risk (title & full description) Consequences Overall Risk rating ı L Σ Capital Grants Developer contributions (S106) A reduction in this funding will mean that future schemes cannot be delivered. - Council has confirmed in the past that borrowing is acceptable if it meets the prudential criteria. - Local authorities continue to be able to access borrowing at relatively low cost through the Public Works Loan Board but there is a risk that this may be subject to restrictions in future. К Increased complexity of government regulation Complexity of financial and other regulations along with increasing delays in providing guidance reduce the ability of the Council to identify risks at an early stage.
+Ref Risk (title & full description) Consequences Key Existing Controls erall Ri rating sk Capital Grants Capital Grants Developer contributions (S106) A reduction in this funding will mean that future schemes cannot be delivered.
+Council has confirmed in the past that borrowing is acceptable if it meets the prudential criteria.
+Local authorities continue to be able to access borrowing at relatively low cost through the Public Works Loan Board but there is a risk that this may be subject to restrictions in future.
+I L Σ к Increased complexity of government regulation Complexity of financial and other regulations along with increasing delays in providing guidance reduce the ability of the Council to identify risks at an early stage.
 On a number of occasions, most recently with the introduction of GDPR, the financial consequences of government regulation have been significant.
 Failure to provide adequate warning would leave the council little time to prepare through the medium term financial strategy.
 In general these events bring consequences to other agencies and external relationships.
 The Council has formal procedures for monitoring new legislation, consultations and policy / guidance documents.
 Our relationships with organisations such as the Council's external auditor provide access to additional knowledge regarding relevant future events.
 2 1 2 L Business Rates & Council Tax collection Council fails to maintain collection targets for business rates and council tax Failure to achieve collection targets will reduce the level of key resources to ensure a balanced budget.
 This will mean further cuts in other budgets or the cost of financing outgoing cash flow to other agencies in relation to taxes not yet collected.
-Business rates amount to around £60 million in 2019/20 and Council Tax due amounts to around £110 million. - The Council has a good track record of business rates and Council Tax collection. - Steps are taken to maximise collection rates, such as active debt collection, continual review of discounts, etc. - Nonetheless, increasingly difficult trading conditions for some businesses may lead to a deterioration in collection performance.
-3 4 12 М Business Rates pool Changes in RV or instability in growth will result in a reduction in income from business rates and a potential consequence for the Council. - The pool is monitored quarterly Kent wide and Maidstone is the administering authority.
+Business rates amount to around £60 million in 2020/21 and Council Tax due amounts to around £110 million. - The Council has a good track recommands and Council Tax collection of the subdgets or the cost of financing outgoing cash flow to other agencies in relation to taxes not yet collected.
+Business rates amount to around £60 million in 2020/21 and Council Tax due amounts to around £110 million. - Nonetheless, increasing trading conditions for some bus lead to a deterioration in competition.
+3 4 12 м Business Rates pool Changes in RV or instability in growth will result in a reduction in income from business rates and a potential consequence for the Council. - The pool is monitored quarterly Kent wide and Maidstone is the administering authority.
 The projected benefit of the pool across Kent as a 2 3 6